jamielennox/requests-mock/doc/source/matching.rst

 .. note::

     By default all matching is case insensitive.
-This can be adjusted by passing case_sensitive=True when creating a mocker or adapter or globally by doing:
+This can be adjusted by passing case_sensitive=True when creating a mocker or adapter, or globally by doing:

     .. code:: python

         requests_mock.mock.case_sensitive = True

-    for more see: :ref:`case_insensitive`
+    for more, see: :ref:`case_insensitive`

 Simple
 ======